Connect with Your Teen

 There are a lot of things competing for your attention on a daily basis like email, social media, the to-do list, and everything involved with just trying to manage life.
 Your teen shouldn't have to compete for your attention.
 Make it a priority to take at least 10 or 15 minutes everyday to have a distraction free conversation with your teen about their day or whatever they want to talk about.
 Listen with the goal of empathizing with them and validating their emotions.
 Making your teen feel heard, understood, and important involves slowing down, looking them in the eye, and emotionally checking in.

-3. Be genuinely interested in your teen's world.
+3. Be genuinely interested.

 It's a wonderful experience to feel truly known and accepted.
 Some parents are more interested in seeing their teen for who they want them to be instead of getting to know who they actually are.
 Adolescence is a time for your teen to figure out who they are, what they want, and what they believe.
 Take the time to listen to their likes, dislikes, hopes, fears, dreams, and worries without trying to influence them or fix their life.
 If you need to brush up on your listening skills, check out The Art of Listening.